Selmier State Forest advisories

 - None at this time.

-A small fishing pond is located off the Self-Guided Trail.
 Fishing and access to the Muscatatuck River are available from the forest; species of fish include largemouth bass, smallmouth bass, bluegill, perch, and catfish.
 A valid Indiana fishing license is required.

 - Photos & Videos